a04b04/redfish-inventory-cli/README.md

 # Redfish Inventory CLI

-A Ruby command-line application for managing hardware assets and racks through a Redfish inventory API.
+A Ruby command-line application for managing hardware assets and racks through a Redfish Inventory REST API.

-The CLI can also run in a local demo mode using JSON files instead of the production API.
+The CLI allows users to create, manage and inspect racks and assets while interactively selecting useful Redfish fields from uploaded JSON files.

+---

 ## Features